-People with severe cases may need lifesaving measures, especially help with breathing.
+People with severe cases may need lifesaving measures, such as help with breathing.

 Symptoms are treated based on how severe they are.
 Treatment may include:

-The outlook depends on the form of the disease (subclinical, or paralytic) and the body area affected.
+The outlook depends on the form of the disease and the body area affected.
 Most of the time, complete recovery is likely if the spinal cord and brain are not involved.

 Disability is more common than death.
 Infection that is located high in the spinal cord or in the brain increases the risk of breathing problems.